 Originally, the project was linked to an innovative trade agreement with the United States that provided market access in return for improving working conditions in the garment sector.
 After the expiration of the trade agreement in 2004, the Cambodian Government, together with unions and employers, requested that the ILO set up a sustainability strategy to turn Better Factories Cambodia into a self-financing local institution.
 The ILO teamed up with the IFC to design and implement this strategy.

-In Cambodia, the garment industry is a key provider of jobs and can help improve livelihoods of workers and their families.
+In Cambodia, the garment industry is a key provider of jobs that help to improve livelihoods of workers and their families.
 In 2015, it employed more than 650,000 workers and accounted for USD 6.28 billion, or roughly 80%, of Cambodia’s total export revenue.
 The total exports of the garment and footwear sector reached USD 6.3 billion in 2015, representing 7.6% growth over 2014.